oldcoyote03/Tagger_App/README.md

 Note: Since the CREATE TABLE operation occurs before the app is run, you cannot use the server_default=sqlalchemy.sql.func.current_date since this injects the CURRENT_DATE() function into the CREATE TABLE operation (which is done already).

 ## TODO:
+* Set up Terraform to deploy to AWS
 * Deploy to local docker environment
 * User model
 * User auth